-Following on the prescient forecast two months ago that natural gas prices could hit $10/Mcf by the end of the summer, Raymond James & Associates last week remained bullish on prices rising in the next few months, improving on favorable year-over-year weather comparisons and a shrinking surplus of stored gas.
+Following on the prescient forecast two months ago that natural gas prices could hit $10/Mcf by the end of the summer, Raymond James & Associates this week remained bullish on prices rising in the next few months, improving on favorable year-over-year weather comparisons and a shrinking surplus of stored gas.

 The analyst’s gas forecast, which was revised in mid-June, remains $6.86/Mcf for full-year 2005 and $8 for full-year 2006 (Henry Hub).
 The forecast continues to be above the First Call consensus, which for 2006 is $1.30/Mcf lower.
 For oil, Raymond James pegged full-year prices at $51/bbl and $52/bbl in 2006, but Thursday, oil was trading in the mid-$60s.

 “However, our estimates are broadly in line with New York Mercantile Exchange futures strips,” said analysts, led by J. Marshall Adkins.
 “There is an especially high level of conservatism in our oil forecast.
 A major supply disruption for a few months, or even weeks, could easily send oil north of $70.”